-1. In the early to middle parts of the draft, focus on the above average part of the pool as you normally would.
-That's what BABS evaluates best anyway; the asset ratings focus exclusively on above average skill.
+1. In the early to middle parts of the draft, focus on the above-average part of the pool as you normally would.
+That's what BABS evaluates best anyway; the asset ratings focus exclusively on above-average skill.
 Exhaust as many full-time players as possible before even considering mid-timers and part-timers.
 Pretty obvious.

-2. Then start considering good-skilled mid-timers over poorer skilled front-liners, because playing time is fluid and the injured list is going to move players back and forth between those playing time categories anyway.
+2. Then, start considering good-skilled mid-timers over poorer-skilled frontliners because playing time is fluid, and the injured list will move players back and forth between those playing time categories anyway.

-3. Avoid players with Skills Liability at all times.
-Better to take a player with no assets than those liabilities.
+3. Always avoid players with a Skills Liability.
+It is better to take a player with no assets than those liabilities.
 I have been able to come out of even 50-round drafts having rostered only one or two players with that liability, and it has usually been a tactical add.
 If I own a (A+) player, I might be okay rostering a (-A) guy.
 But that wouldn't be a part of a deliberate plan, only as a fallback.

 4. Continue to avoid all players with Skills Liability, even if they are projected for significant playing time.
-All they will potentially do is drag down your team's ratios, or push you behind in the counting stats, which in turn can affect their playing time down the line.
+All they will potentially do is drag down your team's ratios or push you behind in the counting stats, which in turn can affect their playing time down the line.
 A 20-HR, .210 hitter is more likely to be benched than a 10-HR, .270 hitter.

 5. Because of playing time churn, you can judiciously start dipping into the parttimers with big skills upside, especially those on teams with risky front-liners.
 Remember that "no path to playing time" is a phrase that has no meaning these days.
 6. Embrace some injury risk here, especially for players who once had promise but have fallen in the ADPs due to health issues.
-Take more chances with minor (inj-) over major (INJ) risks.
-However, if your roster is already laden with health risk, filtering out all the remaining (INJ) and (inj-) players will help you manage the player pool easier.
+Take more chances with a minor (inj-) over major (INJ) risks.
+However, if your roster is already laden with health risks, filtering out all the remaining (INJ) and (inj-) players will help you manage the player pool more easily.
 Part-timers and No-Timers with (INJ) injury risk can be ignored completely.

 7. Elevate prospects.
-Use their regular BABS ratings but supplement with their minor league BABS Asset ratings, which are available on BABSbaseball.com.
-I always keep the minor league lists handy.
-If the minor league BABS ratings are not roster-worthy, those players should be ignored.
+Their BABS ratings incorporate much of their minor-league skills, so you should be able to get a decent read on their potential.
 After all, if they didn't show solid skill in the minors, what are the odds that they'll do well in the Majors?